-We are delighted to announce that we have achieved Gold in the School Games Mark.
+We are delighted to announce that we have achieved Gold in the School Games Mark for the fourth year running!
 The School Games Mark is a Government led awards scheme which reward schools for their commitment to the development of PE, sport and competition across their school.
-We were externally validated on Friday 14th October and were awarded Gold after assessment had been made using a number of factors to judge the provision made for PE within the school.
 Some of the criteria included:

 Year 6 Swimming Data 2018/19

 Percentage of current Year 6 who swim competently, confidently and proficiently over a distance of 25 metres. = 85%